GIXLabs/SAndC/Lab1/signal_gen.md

 ![Freqency Adjustment](/assets/FGFreq.gif)

 ## Adjusting Amplitude
 There are a few ways to adjust the amplitude (voltage) of the signal, but the most intuitive is to adjust the minimum and maximum voltage.
+The difference between the maximum and minimum voltage is often referred to as the peak-to-peak voltage.

 ![Amplitude Adjustment](/assets/FGAmp.gif)